 The Handmaid’s Tale is a story all about the skincrawling horror of being held captive as an object of fantasy.
-It’s literary lineage is closer to The Collector by John Fowles than anything by Arthur C Clarke.
+Its literary lineage is closer to The Collector by John Fowles than anything by Arthur C Clarke.
 Margaret Atwood has generally resisted all labels for it, including the most commonly applied, that it is a feminist novel, preferring to call it simply a human story.
-And despite being nominated for numerous sci’fi awards, has never accepted that label either.
+And despite Atwood’s novel being nominated for numerous scifi awards, she has never accepted that label either.

 Imagine an alternate timeline where The Handmaid’s Tale was published as science fiction.
 Possibly in the kind of pulp cover that many novels featuring women enslaved to strange obsessive Nazis often featured, with a subtitile like “I was a captive of fundamentalist perverts!”, and shipped out to bookshops, as one of many sci-fi novels released in 1985.

 The sci-fi edition of The Handmaid’s Tale would have found itself in strange, and deeply inappropriate company.
 Among the actual scifi bestsellers of 1985 was Mercenaries of Gor, the 21st novel in John Norman’s Gor saga.
 For the unaware, the Gor novels are about a fantasy world where men are muscular barbarian warriors and women, many abducted from Earth, are their sex slaves.
 By the standards of the modern internet the Gor novels aren’t terribly shocking, but they are full on BDSM sex fantasies.